These keto mini cheesecakes are creamy, delicate, and easy to make. The whipped chocolate topping is optional but marvelous.

-They are easy enough to be an everyday dessert for the family, but they are also perfect for hosting because you make them in advance.
-So there's no need for last-minute frantic efforts in the kitchen, the enemy of gracious hosting!
+I regularly make several cheesecake recipes, including keto cheesecake, keto pumpkin cheesecake, and ricotta cheesecake.
+These keto mini cheesecakes are especially good.
+They have a wonderful vanilla flavor, and their topping is rich and chocolatey.
+They are easy enough to be an everyday dessert for the family, but are also perfect for hosting because you make them in advance, eliminating the need for frantic last-minute efforts in the kitchen.

 Ingredients